cs1302uga/cs1302-c4-alpha/README.rst

   .. image:: img/GamePhase.NEW.svg

-  When an object is assigned the ``GamePhase.NEW`` phase, the following methods should work without throwing any exceptions:
+  When an object is assigned the ``GamePhase.NEW`` phase, the following methods are expected to work without throwing any exceptions:

   * ``getRows()``
   * ``getCols()``